If you're looking to expand your business into the UK, navigating the country’s legal landscape is a critical first step.

 - Do your research - so you know the UK market and how a base in the UK might better open up global trade opportunities.

-- Get professional help – that doesn’t just mean UK based commercial lawyers who can provide seamless expert legal advice on topics such as commercial property, contracts, employment and business immigration, but also advice from UK based business consultants and accountants.
+- Get professional help – that doesn’t just mean UK-based commercial lawyers who can provide seamless expert legal advice on topics such as commercial property, contracts, employment and business immigration, but also advice from UK-based business consultants and accountants.
 Working as a team, professional advisors can ensure your business gets the comprehensive professional advice you need that will not only make the opening of a new UK office easier, but it could also save your business money.

-- Be patient - whilst it is tempting to rush setting up a new UK office it is best to be patient and accept that things are done differently in the UK than say in Germany, Italy or France.
-Some things are relatively efficient and speedy but other aspects of setting up a UK branch of your EU business can take time, such as securing any necessary local authority planning consents or licensing grants.
+- Be patient - whilst it is tempting to rush setting up a new UK office, it is best to be patient and accept that things are done differently in the UK than, say, in Germany, Italy or France.
+Some things are relatively efficient and speedy, but other aspects of setting up a UK branch of your EU business can take time, such as securing any necessary local authority planning consents or licensing grants.

-- Have a long-term strategy - so you don’t cut corners in your UK office set up and instead focus on getting things right for the future.
-For example, by recruiting the right staff to manage the UK office so they can action your company long term expansion plans across the UK or even beyond the UK.
+- Have a long-term strategy - so you don’t cut corners in your UK office set up and instead focus on getting things right for the future, for example, by recruiting the right staff to manage the UK office so they can action your company long term expansion plans across the UK or even beyond the UK.